Relintai/pandemonium_engine_docs/README.md

 ## Disclaimer

-Please note that rst -> md conversion is still work in progress, so some pages might look a bit broken.
+- Please note that rst -> md conversion is still work in progress, so some pages might look a bit broken.
-Although all images should work, and it should be readable.
+- Most images needs to be redone.

-Also most images needs to be redone.
+- Documentation for Pandemonium specific features here are severely lacking.

 ## Contributing changes